Majid-Ghandali/half-period-involutions-in-inert-lucas-sequences/README.md

 > **Current reproducibility release:** [`v1.0.0-preprint`](https://github.com/Majid-Ghandali/half-period-involutions-in-inert-lucas-sequences/releases/tag/v1.0.0-preprint)
 > **Citable archival DOI:** [10.5281/zenodo.22118430](https://doi.org/10.5281/zenodo.22118430)

 ---

+## Overview

+This repository provides the source manuscript, collected preprints, diagnostic computational reviews, and archival metadata related to the manuscript, including a structural note focusing on Lucas's recursive modular inefficient primes.
+The manuscript studies the semi-periodic scalar input of the associated matrix and organizes two precise mechanisms that can implement the elimination of full-period semi-periodic inputs and the precise elimination of Lucas's inefficient sequences.

+---

 ## Important Scope Statement

-This repository provides the manuscript source, compiled preprint, diagnostic computational checks and archival metadata associated with the manuscript.

 The accompanying manuscript contains the mathematical statements, hypotheses, proofs, and literature positioning.

 > [!IMPORTANT]
 > The mathematical proofs are contained in the accompanying manuscript.
 The computations in this repository verify selected diagnostic examples and implementation details; they do **not** replace the proofs.